 - Click the Install button.
 The Play Store will now download the app or game and automatically install it.

 Update your apps and games on Google Play:

-- Click the 3-line menu button in the top left corner of the screen on the Play Store home page.
+- Click the profile picture button in the top left corner of the screen on the Play Store home page.

-- Select the My apps & games option.
+- Select the Manage apps & device option.